GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - etc

 **ccWinVersion.pas**
+This library expands the TOSVersion.
-     This library provides 3 ways to get Windows version.
+Use it to get Windows version.
 Example of functions:
 - IsWindowsXP
 - IsWindowsXPUp
 - IsWindowsVista